-The Mechanism will seek cooperation with Member States where relevant victims, witnesses and evidence may be found, and engage with governments at various levels to ensure their understanding of the Mechanism’s mandate, the nature of the activities it seeks to conduct within their territories and the importance of their cooperation to enable its work.
+The Mechanism therefore engages with governments at various levels to understand any concerns or sensitivities, and increase their understanding of its mandate, the nature of its activities on their territories, and the importance of their cooperation to enable its work.

 CSOs working in Myanmar are often first at the crime scenes and frequently provide support to those most affected.
 They are crucial sources of information and evidence and play a vital role in connecting the Mechanism to witnesses.